nitzel/hurryup/meatly/readme.md

 ![screenshot](screen.png)
 # meatly
-submission to the 1st meatlyjam ever [www.meatlyjam.com](http://www.meatlyjam.com "tada")
+submission to the 1st meatlyjam ever [www.meatlyjam.com](http://www.meatlyjam.com "tada") **DAMN IT!** its not working as it should.
+That means, there is only a tutorial playable :(
 # timeline (GMT+1)
 - 16:00 uff, exam is over!
 Lets get home.
 - 17:00 meatlyjam starts!
 My first gamejam!!!
 Wuhu :banana: